moonstuff/atomic_burrito/README.md

 Throughout the codebase you may see references to the mythical *events.gz*.
 This is the dataset that drives the entire system and it's a simple tab-seperated file:

+* The first column is the record id.
+This is a random string of 32 bytes.
-* The first column is the session id.
+* The second column is the session id.
 This is derived from the AOL data by assuming users are performing queries from the same browser and sessions have a 30 minute timeout (see `sessionup`).
-It is a random string of 64 bytes.
+It is a random string of 32 bytes.
-* The second column is the user id.
+* The third column is the user id.
 This is preserved from the AOL data.
 It is an integer.
-* The third column is the date of the request, e.g. `2006-03-20 03:55:57`.
+* The fourth column is the date of the request, e.g. `2006-03-20 03:55:57`.
-* The fourth column is the event type, which is one of `search`, `click` or `appearance`.
+* The fifth column is the event type, which is one of `search`, `click` or `appearance`.

 Those columns are common to all events.
 However the later columns depend on the event type.

 search events:

-* The fifth column is a space seperated list of search terms.
-Each term is a hashed 64 byte string.
+* The sixth column is a space seperated list of search terms.
+Each term is a 32 byte string.
 Because of the one-way random-seeded hash you cannot perform a reverse operation to find out what they originally searched for.
 This is good because the data was very private.

 click events:

-* The fifth column is the website that the user clicked on.
-Like search terms the data has been put through an anonymizing hash and is a 64 byte string.
+* The sixth column is the website that the user clicked on.
+Like search terms the data has been put through an anonymizing hash and is a 32 byte string.
-* The sixth column is the ranking of the click.
+* The seventh column is the ranking of the click.
 An click of "1" means it had the first rank.

 appearance events:

-* The fifth column is the website that appeared in a search result.
-It is an anonymous 64 byte string.
+* The sixth column is the website that appeared in a search result.
+It is an anonymous 32 byte string.
-* The sixth column is the ranking of the appearance.
+* The seventh column is the ranking of the appearance.
 An appearance of "0" means it had the first rank.